Living in Auckland, New Zealand’s most cosmopolitan city, means striking a perfect balance of excitement and ease.

-Manukau is the largest centre outside the central business district (CBD).
-What was once an area that focused on farming is now a family of busy urban neighbourhoods.
+Manukau is the largest center outside the central business district (CBD).
+What was once an area that focused on farming is now a family of busy urban neighborhoods.

 North Shore is made up of upmarket suburbs with access to beaches and good schools.
 If New Zealand had a miniature Beverly Hills, this is where you’d find it.

 Takapuna and Devonport both offer a welcoming selection of cafés and shops.
-Devonport and Bayswater both have a ferry connection to the city centre, making them very popular with commuters.
+Devonport and Bayswater both have a ferry connection to the city center, making them very popular with commuters.